Introducing André Vltchek

 André has covered dozens of war zones and conflicts from Iraq and Peru to Sri Lanka, Bosnia, Rwanda, Syria, DR Congo and Timor Leste.

-André Vltchek will talk about his direct experience from war zones and explain how the West manufactures and then maintains conflicts – perpetual conflicts.
+During Peace Justice Conference, André Vltchek will talk about his direct experience from war zones and explain how the West manufactures and then maintains conflicts – perpetual conflicts.

 While talking about Middle East, he will introduce us to the Ecology of War because war is not just shrapnel and bullets flying around us.
 War can be a set of conditions in which people in the tough slums in Africa and Asia are forced to live.
 Therefore, there can be no peace without justice, especially without social justice.